bbcmicrobit/micropython/docs/devguide/repl.rst

 ``/dev/cu.usbmodem1422`` with the port you found earlier.
 This will open the micro:bit's serial output and show all messages received from the device.
 To exit, press Ctrl-A then Ctrl-\\ and answer Yes to the question.
-There are many ways back to a command prompt including Ctrl-A then Ctrl-D this will detatch screen.
+There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detach screen.
 All serial output from the micro:bit will still be received by ``screen``.
 Restart screen by typing ``screen -r``.
 All methods back to a command prompt except Exit leaves a lock on ``/dev/cu.usbmodem1422`` preventing the use of microfs